JostinDev/embrave/README.md

 ### Frontend
 Install the dependencies :
 `npm install`

 Run the Frontend :
 `npm run dev`

+### Database
+Create a database named the same as the DB_NAME defined in the Backend.
+Create a `user` table with the following rows :

+- email - String (PK)
+- name - String
+- avatar - String

 ### Open the app
 Finally, open [http://localhost:8080](http://localhost:8081) with your browser to see the result.